-- 4.13 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk.
-Member training has been held which sets out characteristics of these categories. - 4.14 There are some important considerations that need to be borne in mind when considering non-specified investment types: - There is a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term: - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
-This is because government has given local government a 5 year mitigation commencing April 2018 under the accounting standard IFRS9 which affects the accounting for pooled investments.
-Without the mitigation, IFRS9 would have meant charging any fluctuations in capital values of investments against the Council's revenue expenditure each year. - The Section 151 officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.14 Before the first investment is made in pooled funds the Council will carry out a selection process which will include member involvement.
+- 4.10 All investments will be sterling denominated. - 4.11 Investments will not necessarily be made in all categories but they are included to allow the Council to put together a balanced portfolio to mitigate risk. - 4.12 There are some important considerations that need to be borne in mind when considering non-specified investment types: - There is a need to commit to investing for the medium to longer term and so funds invested need to be sourced from balances that will not be called upon for cash flow purposes in the short term; - Some investments have naturally fluctuating capital values, whilst still providing a revenue income stream; - Fluctuation in the value of pooled investments has no impact upon the General Fund in the short term.
+This is because government has given local government a 5 year mitigation, commencing April 2018 and ending March 2023, under the accounting standard IFRS9 which affects the accounting for pooled investments.
+Without the mitigation, IFRS9 would have meant charging any fluctuations in capital values of investments against the Council's revenue expenditure each year; - The Section 151 officer will subject any investment proposals to extensive due diligence using investment advisers as appropriate. - 4.13 An investment selection process lead by LAS and involving a cross-party member advisory group to reflect member views in the decision making process was carried out in 2019 to select property fund and multi-asset fund investments.
+That process resulted in the selection and approval of investments in two property funds (Lothbury £4m and Hermes £2m), and two multi-asset funds (Royal London £3m and CCLA £1m).
+The multi-asset funds are under the Mixed Investment 0 35% Shares non-specified category, although it is accepted by the Section 151 officer that there could theoretically be up to 40% in equities in the CCLA fund due to their volatility constraints. - 4.14 Investment decisions regarding non-specified investments include full consideration of the Council's declaration of a climate emergency.
+The recent selection process involved a number of processes not meeting the Council's requirements in this area and future investments placed will also be scrutinised in this fashion.

-Table 14: Non-specified Investments - Maturities in excess of 1 year
+Table 13: Non-specified Investments - Maturities in excess of 1 year